-Stevens-Johnson syndrome is a rare, serious disorder of your skin and mucous membranes.
-It's usually a reaction to a medication or an infection.
-Often, it begins with flu-like symptoms, followed by a painful red or purplish rash that spreads and blisters.
-Then the top layer of the affected skin dies, sheds and then heals.
+Stevens-Johnson syndrome (SJS) is a rare, serious disorder of the skin and mucous membranes.
+It's usually a reaction to medication that starts with flu-like symptoms, followed by a painful rash that spreads and blisters.
+Then the top layer of affected skin dies, sheds and begins to heal after several days.

 Stevens-Johnson syndrome is a medical emergency that usually requires hospitalization.
-Treatment focuses on eliminating the underlying cause, controlling symptoms and minimizing complications as skin regrows.
+Treatment focuses on removing the cause, caring for wounds, controlling pain and minimizing complications as skin regrows.
 It can take weeks to months to recover.

 - Unexplained widespread skin pain

 - A red or purplish rash that spreads

 - Blisters on your skin and the mucous membranes of the mouth, nose, eyes and genitals

 - Shedding of skin within days after blisters form

 Stevens-Johnson syndrome requires immediate medical attention.
 Seek emergency medical care if you experience signs and symptoms of this condition.
 Drug-induced reactions may occur during the use of a medication or up to two weeks after discontinuing it.